abcdesktopio/docs/opsdocs/docs/cloudproviders/4.4/digitalocean/digitalocean-nginx-ingress-controller.md

 2026-02-06 16:04:25 abcpool1-node-fa2594 139923621108536 od [INFO   ] __main__.trace_request:anonymous /healthz
 ```

-As you can see in the log file `logs/trace.log`, the source IP address seen by pyos is a private IP address like `10.X.X.X` (or in the subnet you defined as internal to your cluster) which is in the pool of permit ip addresses.
+As shown in the `logs/trace.log` output, the source IP address seen by Pyos is a private address such as `10.X.X.X` (within the subnet defined as internal to your cluster), which falls within the permitted IP pool.

-That happens because the nginx ingress controller we set up earlier does not forward the client public IP address and balance the request with its own IP address in the cluster.
-So Router and Pyos both see the ip address of the ingress controller loadbalancer.
+This occurs because the NGINX ingress controller does not forward the client's public IP address; instead, it proxies requests using its own cluster IP address.
+As a result, both the Router and Pyos see the IP address of the ingress controller load balancer.

-To fix this, update the configuration of your NGINX ingress controller by pasting the following lines into a `patch-ingress.yaml` file:
+To fix this, update the NGINX ingress controller configuration by creating a `patch-ingress.yaml` file with the following content:

 ```
 controller: